 - Utilise the resources available to deliver the greatest level of protection for the public and focus policing activity in areas of high demand.

 - To fulfil all of the other statutory and legal obligations of the office of Chief Constable.

 The Chief Constable’s starting salary is £146,469 per annum.
 The salary increases in line with national police pay settlements.
 All Chief Constable’s salaries are set nationally and are dependent on the size of the force.
 Warwickshire is among the five smallest forces in England and Wales and the salary is weighted accordingly.

 Terms and Conditions of Employment

-On appointment on April 1, 2015, the Chief Constable’s terms and conditions of employment were as follows:
+The main terms and conditions of employment are as follows: